Computer Science MSci/BSc (Hons)

 Course overview

-• Develop cyber security and software engineering skills through hands-on projects and collaborative teamwork.
+• Cyber security and software engineering: Build expertise through hands-on projects and collaborative teamwork.

-• Enhance your global career prospects with the opportunity to apply for a placement or study abroad year.2
+• Global opportunities: Boost your career prospects with the chance to apply for a placement or study abroad year.2

 A star in the centre of a rosette.